Lecture 05-1: Table Design and Constraints

 DATA 503: Fundamentals of Data Engineering

 This lecture covers the practical implementation of database table design in PostgreSQL.
 After learning to normalize data and design relational schemas, we now focus on building those tables with proper constraints.
 Topics include naming conventions, primary keys (natural vs surrogate), foreign keys and referential integrity, CHECK constraints, UNIQUE constraints, NOT NULL constraints, modifying tables with ALTER TABLE, and speeding up queries with indexes.
+A music catalog dataset serves as the running example throughout.

 From Design to Implementation